PRODUCTSVisit

 Deflection under wind uplift not accounted for.
 If checking for this limit, please refer to serviceability pressures given in the wind pressure tables.

 Values are only valid for use on steel supports 0.55mm G550 or thicker.
 Where thinner supports are used, fastener capacity must be checked.
-For 0.48mm thick battens, use #10x25 wafer head Type 17 screws for fixing and reduce strength capacity above by 15%.
+For 0.48mm thick battens, use #10x25 wafer head Type 17 screws (Direct fix) or #10x16 smooth/flat head self drilling screws (Clip fix) for fixing and reduce strength capacity above by 15%.
+All spans and pressures based on edge and corner areas of roof, and edge area of wall.
+In some instances, better spans may be possible away from edges in roof.

-For more specific applications, SharpLine® cladding must be designed to the pressure and foot traffic limitations.
+TC: Terrain category.
+FS, PS, NS: Full, partial and no shielding.
+Internal pressure coefficient +0.2/-0.3, external pressure coefficient -0.9(roof)/-0.65(wall).
+For more specific applications, SharpLine® cladding must be designed to the pressure and foot traffic limitations below.

 All metal roof sheeting is subject to thermal expansion and, where there is a temperature difference between the sheeting and the structure, this needs to be accommodated.
+The colour of the sheeting will affect the amount of thermal expansion, and whether the sheet is flat or curved will affect its ability to

+Stramit’s SharpLine® cladding has water-carrying capacity as detailed below.
+Roof slopes can be as low as 30 for many applications.
 Roof run lengths are the combined lengths of all roof elements contributing to a single pan drainage path.
-This can include the roof length upstream of a roof penetration that concentrates flow into other pans.
+This can include the roof length upstream of a roof penetration that

-All SharpLine® cladding profiles can be used at 3° slope for up to 30 metres run length and rainfall intensities up to 400mm/hr.
+All SharpLine® cladding profiles can be used at 30 slope for up to 30 metres run length and rainfall intensities up to 400mm/hr.

+The table below gives slopes for 1% Annual Exceedance Probability (formerly 100 year ARI) rainfall intensity.
 For more information on water-carrying performance, refer to Stramit’s Roof Slope Design Guide.

-Note: Computations based on AS1562.1
+Computations based on AS 1562.1:2018.

 The table below shows wind pressure capacity based on the direct pressure (airbox) test method.

-Tables are based on testing to AS1562.1 and AS4040 parts 0 and 2.
+Tables are based on testing to AS 1562.1:2018 and AS 4040 parts 0 and 2.
 Internal spans must have both end spans 20% shorter.

-Note: Values are only valid for use on steel supports 0.55mm G550 or thicker.
+Values are only valid for use on steel supports 0.55mm G550 or thicker.
 Where thinner supports are used, fastener capacity must be checked.
-For 0.48mm thick battens, use #10x25 wafer head Type 17 screws for fixing and reduce strength capacity above by 15%.
-Internal spans must have both end spans 20% shorter.

 Design Information close-medium-white

-SharpLine® cladding standard protection maximum length is 9 metres.
-Longer lengths may be available however are not standard and should be discussed with Stramit before designing.
-Due to the nature of standing seam profiles, additional care must be taken when manufacturing, handling and transporting long lengths.
-It's recommended that designs are made within the current standard lengths.
+SharpLine® cladding standard production maximum length is 9 metres.
+Longer lengths may be available however are not standard and must be discussed with Stramit before designing.
+Due to the nature of standing seam profiles, additional care must be taken when manufacturing, handling and transporting

 Installation Information close-medium-white